- A new study suggests that the object that brought about the end of the dinosaurs crashed into the Earth at a 60-degree angle.

 The angle of an asteroid impact can have effects on the aftermath every bit as dramatic as increasing or decreasing the size of the asteroid itself.

 According to the findings of this study, the asteroid struck Earth at around sixty degrees.
 At that angle, the amount of climate-changing gas released by the impact is up to three times higher than the amount released by an impact at a lower one.
 The result of this was a global impact winter that doomed the dinosaurs and took a fair amount of other plant and animal life down with them.

 Had it struck at a lower angle, the force of the impact would have been dispersed more widely in more shallow layers of rock, sending fewer gasses into the air.
 A review of most craters suggests that impactors tend to come in at low angles.
 The odds of one coming in at sixty degrees or above is just one in four.

 This was made worse by the location, just off the coast of what is now Yucatan.
 Gypsum deposits at the impact site would have released vast amounts of sulfur gas into the atmosphere, as described above.
 If the impact site had been somewhere else with a different geological makeup, fewer climate-altering gasses would have been released by the impact.

 Sometimes, you just can’t win.

 The result of this perfect storm of high impact angle and sulfate laden location was apocalyptic.
-The impactor, assumed in this study to be a 12 kilometers (7 miles) wide asteroid made of granite, slammed into the Earth at terminal velocity.
+The impactor, assumed in this study to be a 12 kilometers (7 miles) wide asteroid made of granite, slammed into the Earth.
 It blew a hole in the crust perhaps 30 kilometers (19 miles) deep, and sent up mountains of fluidized rocks to rival the Himalayas before they collapsed.